NorskJoe/sinsy-project/Documentation/5 Dynamics.md

 - *f* means loud or strong (forte)
 - *ff* means very loud
 - *fff* means very very loud
-- *ffff* means very very loud
+- *ffff* means very very very loud
 - *mp* means half soft (mezzo piano)
 - *mf* means half loud (mezzo forte)

-These notations when used in sheet music is somewhat ambiguous, it is up to the interpretation of the performer exactly how soft or how loud the music be played.
+These notations when used in sheet music are somewhat ambiguous, it is up to the interpretation of the performer exactly how soft or how loud the music should be played.
 Specifying a value of ```--f 1.0``` means that if the dynamics in the xml file specify *f*, then the value of 1.0 means that the sound samples for that portion of the WAV file will be unaltered.
 A value such as 1.5 will increase the volume (amplitude) by 50% by multiplying the sound sample